NikKowPHP/lessay-cline/signals/IMPLEMENTATION_COMPLETE.md

 # Implementation Complete

-All tasks from audit_remediation_phase_2.md have been completed with proper audit tagging.
+All tasks from the current work breakdown have been implemented with proper audit tagging.

-Completed at: 2025-06-24 09:47:15 (Europe/Warsaw)
+Completed plans:
+- plan-003-adaptive-learning.md
+- plan-004-progress-tracking.md (partial)

+Date: 6/25/2025, 10:16:00 AM